If you're new to eventing, we have demystified the levels available both in the UK and internationally ahead of this season kicking off

-Those wishing to compete at international level are offered four tiers of competition.
-There are two types of FEI competition; one- (CIC) and three-day (CCI), where each of the following levels is represented.
+Those wishing to compete at international level are offered five tiers of competition.
+There are two types of FEI competition; one- (-S) and three-day (-L), where each of the following levels is represented.

 What it involves: This level is similar to that of BE novice and intermediate.
 The dressage tests include leg-yielding, rein-back and medium paces.
 The showjumping is up to 1.15m in height and the cross-country phase has a maximum height of 1.10m.

 Best suited to: Those with ambition to compete at international level and who are competing successfully at BE novice

 What it involves: Three-star is in between BE intermediate and advanced in its technicality.
 The dressage is similar to BE intermediate but also includes walk pirouettes.
 The showjumping is up to 1.20m in height and the cross-country phase has a maximum height of 1.15m.